top of page

 A warm welcome to Heart of Dinner's Handwritten Note Project!

-At Heart of Dinner, we believe in the power of love and care transcending beyond just linguistic barriers.
-That’s why we warmly invite everyone to join our note-writing volunteer activity, regardless of their proficiency in the languages we need.
-You don't have to be fluent or even familiar with the language to participate.
-Our founders themselves began this journey without knowledge of these languages, relying on tools like Google Translate to translate heartfelt messages to our Elders.
-We believe that showing up with our time and efforts is a beautiful way of sharing love and making people feel seen, connected, and cherished.
+Regardless of language proficiency, we warmly invite everyone to join our note-writing volunteer activity.
+You don't need to be fluent or even familiar with the language to participate.
+Like our founders, who relied on translation tools to share their heartfelt messages, we believe that showing up with our time and efforts is a beautiful way of sharing love and making people feel seen, connected, and cherished.

 DOs: